Spring Garden Revival

 Phone: (978) 897-1317

-Website: Maynard Department of Public Works
+Official Website: Maynard Department of Public Works

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Maynard

-Before starting any lawn edging project in Maynard, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
-Respect all easements and right-of-way restrictions.
-For safety, contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging, especially near underground utilities such as irrigation, lighting, gas, or electric lines.
-Hand-digging is required in sensitive areas.
-Personal protective equipment (PPE) like safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Lawn edging projects in Maynard must comply with local zoning setbacks, typically 3-10 feet from property lines, and respect all easements.
+Before digging, always contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to identify underground utilities.
+Hand-digging is required near irrigation, lighting, gas, or electric lines.
+Personal protective equipment—safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—is mandatory.
+Equipment must be well-maintained to ensure safety.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
 For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.
-Maynard Building Inspections Division

 195 Main Street, Maynard, MA 01754